artiwix/gui_calculator/README.md

 # gui_calculator
 It's GUI Calculator\
-Thanks for reading whis <3
+Thanks for reading this <3